yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ## :file_folder: Software Examples

-Under [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards) you find software examples (programs) I used over the last couple of years for playing with & exploring various boards.
+Under [**boards**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards) you find software examples (programs) I used over the last couple of years for playing with & exploring various old/new boards.

 All examples were created and build with **VSCode/PlatformIO**.
 Each example has it's own project directory (one that contains a platformio.ini file).
-Make sure you have the latest **Arduino ESP32 development package** installed (V5.1.1 at the time of this writing).
+Make sure you have the latest **Arduino ESP32 development package** installed (V5.2.0 at the time of this writing).

-For editing (and later uploading) an example you need to start VSCode/PlatformIO, go to "File"-->"Open Folder" and select it's project directory.
+For loading, editing and uploading an example just start VSCode/PlatformIO, go to "File"-->"Open Folder" and select the example's project directory.

-Examples are provided for the following boards:
+A (growing) collection of examples is provided for the following boards:

 - ESP32-DevKitC-1 (orig.
 Manufacturer: Espressif)
 <p align="center"><img src="https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/ESP32-DevKitC-V1_(Espressif)/doc/ESP32-Devkit-V1.jpg" height="160"/></p>